webhintio/hint/packages/hint-performance-budget/README.md

 The reason for using predefined conditions and assumptions are:

-* Guarantee consistent results accross runs.
+* Guarantee consistent results across runs.
 If a website serves the same assets, the results should be the same.
 * Show the impact in load time of each transmitted byte with the goal of reducing the number and size of resources downloaded (first and third party).